andvides/DATMA/README.md

 Output
 ---------------------------------------------------------------

-16sSeq: Directory with the identified 16S sequences
+16sSeq: Directory with the identified 16S sequences\n
 bins: Assembly and annotation of the bins
 clean: Quality control report
 round: CLAME executions